 “I’m into anything strange and interesting.
 A passion of mine is visualizing information – facts, data, ideas, subjects, issues, statistics, questions – all with the minimum of words.
 Love pie – hate pie-charts.”
 Continue reading →

 The pharmaceutical industry spends billions of dollars each year on handing out free samples of their expensive brand name drugs to physicians, who in turn hand them out to their patients.
 As I’ve written about here and here, the obvious marketing truth is that no company would be doing this unless the strategy resulted in a significant increase in sales of those drugs.
-When you’re looking at a global market for pharmaceuticals expected to top $1.1 trillion by 2014, that’s a substantial incentive to keep up this practice.
+When you’re looking at a global market for pharmaceuticals expected to top $1.1 trillion by next year, that’s a substantial incentive to keep up this practice.
 Still, very few physicians believe that doctors accepting billions of dollars in free drug samples annually has the slightest bit of influence on the way they practice medicine.
 Except, of course, when it’s those other docs out there who are accepting the freebies.
 Continue reading →

 When Dr. Victoria Seewaldt of Duke University School of Medicine reviewed a controversial new book about osteoporosis in the Journal of the American Medical Association* in 2005, she started off as an admitted skeptic.
 The review was for Gillian Sanson‘s book, The Myth of Osteoporosis: What Every Woman Should Know About Creating Bone Health.
 The book’s premise challenged almost every truism that most doctors believed – and may still believe – about osteoporosis.